 The device has two CAN interfaces with user configurable baud rate and frame type accessible from the CCsettings application and/or standard file system settings.
+Normally the device have two or four CAN interfaces

 The CAN interfaces can also be accessed with the Linux operating system standard API SocketCAN.
-More information can be found in CCpilot VA - Programmers Guide.
+More information can be found in CCpilot VC - Programmers Guide.